-For any other manuscript or conference abstract for the study (i.e., secondary and tertiary publications), a publication concept is required to be submitted by the protocol team member (and/or other individuals interested in leading the development of a secondary publication - see Table 20.2) to the PPC via the study MTN LOC (FHI 360) CRM.
+For any other manuscript or conference abstract for the study (i.e., secondary and tertiary publications), a publication concept is required to be submitted by the protocol team member (and/or other individuals interested in a leading the development of a secondary publication - see Table 20.2) to the PPC via the study MTN LOC (FHI 360) CRM.
+If the proposed concept requires the use of data from multiple MTN studies, the concept proposal needs to be submitted to all relevant MTN LOC (FHI 360) CRMs.
+MTN LOC (FHI 360) CRMs will then coordinate and manage the concept submission to all relevant PPCs.
+The concept must be approved by all the applicable PPCs before moving forward.